 Seaside, riverside, and countryside all collide in Christchurch, so there’s truly something to suit everyone.
 Spend a day at one of the town’s picturesque beaches, or pay a visit to the fishing village of Mudeford.
 Delve into history at the town’s Norman ruins, pay a visit to the extravagent Highcliffe Castle, or take a peaceful walk along the rivers.
 For the adventurous, you can find hiking, sailing, and watersports to suit all levels and abilities!

-Christchurch town centre is dotted with independent boutiques and art galleries, while side streets lined with red-brick cottages and pastel-painted terraced houses make the town one of the most photogenic in the area!
+Christchurch town centre is dotted with independent boutiques and art galleries, while side streets lined with red-brick cottages and pastel-painted terraced houses make this Dorset town one of the most photogenic in the area!
 And, of course, there’s no shortage of excellent food – especially fresh, local seafood – so be sure to visit a few different restaurants.
 With so much to see and do, you can easily spend a few days enjoying Christchurch.
 So use my local’s guide below to help you plan the perfect trip…

 COVID-19: Please only travel when it is safe to do so, and follow social distancing measures when you do!
 Please note that some of the attractions and things to do in Christchurch UK listed in this post may currently be closed due to the pandemic.
 I have tried to mention this where applicable, however, it is a good idea to check websites or social media accounts for the most up-do-date info.